-Our thoughts: We did not love the Hot Rod, it’s basically a K&N hot dog dipped in doritos/Cheetos and fried.
+Our thoughts: We did not love the Hot Rod, it’s basically a K&N hot dog dipped in batter and doritos/Cheetos and fried.
 But we did sample their pulled beef burger and it tasted great, so that’s where the magic’s at y’all.

 What we’re looking forward to on Day 2:

 Jolly Rancher Candy Floss

 Awesamosas Doritos Chaat